 The Buldania Project is part of a larger, highly prospective 650km2 land position compiled by Liontown since late 2017, including the neigbouring Norcott and Killaloe Projects (Figure 1).

-The Buldania Project is close to major road and rail infrastructure, with direct links to the Port of Esperance, critical to the mining and production of bulk commodities such as spodumene concentrates.
+The 100% owned Buldania Project is close to major road and rail infrastructure, with direct links to the Port of Esperance, critical to the mining and production of bulk commodities such as spodumene concentrates.

 Figure 1: Buldania Project – Location, tenure and regional geology plan

-Figure 2: Buldania Project/Anna Prospect – Drill hole plan showing better drill results
+Figure 2: Buldania Project/Anna Prospect – Drill hole plan showing better lithium intersections

 View our Kathleen Valley Lithium Project